 Cape Chignecto 3 Day Experience

 Our 3-day outing, called the Cape Chignecto Experience, is the ultimate sea kayaking wilderness adventure as we paddle the whole length of the namesake provincial park, including rounding the dramatically exposed Cape Chignecto.
 Read More…

 Cape Chignecto Experience Departures

 Minimum number is 2, max.
 6. Please contact us for bookings of larger groups.

 3 days.
 We leave the office at 9 am on day one and return around 2-3 pm on day three.
 The distance paddled is about 26 km (16 mi), and is usually broken up like this: day one – 6 km (4 mi), day two – 13 km (8 mi), day three – 7 km (4 mi).
 2 x lunch, 2 x breakfast and dinner, 1 x snack included.

 About 2-5 hrs daily in stable yet sporty double sea kayaks, plus optional paddling time.
 Hiking opportunities at the camp coves.

 Who is this for?

-This adventure is suitable for adventurous beginners and more experienced kayakers alike.
+This trip is suitable for adventurous beginners and more experienced kayakers alike.
 We paddle at a relaxed pace while the ocean conditions can range from glassy waters to moderate chop, depending on the wind and its direction.
 The coast is exposed, so that chop and wind are to be expected for al least part of the tour.
 The tour is not suitable for people who tend to be nervous in an ocean environment or who easily get seasick.
 The tour runs rain or shine.
 Minimum age is 12.